MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     }
     ```

-    The `createHotelHeroCard` creates a hero card containing information about a hotel.
+    `createHotelHeroCard` creates a hero card containing information about a hotel.

 1. To the class, add the waterfall steps used in the dialog.